About fire

 What is fire?

-We define fire as a chemical reaction which reduces organic substances like cellulose in trees and shrubs to inorganic substances such as carbon dioxide, water and black soot, and in the process emit a large amount of heat.
+We define fire as a chemical reaction that breaks down organic matter, such as cellulose in trees and shrubs, into inorganic matter, such as carbon dioxide, water and black soot (mostly carbon), and in the process emit a large amount of heat.

 What factors control a fire?